When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Results and Discussion

 \subsection{Experimental design: How do trajectories matter?}

-Results in Figures \ref{fig:F4}--\ref{fig:F5} correspond to the initial configuration in Figure \ref{fig:F2}(e)--(f) where we start with a population of individuals occupying all sites between $|x| \le 10$, and all individuals in the right-most occupied column at $x=10$ are tagged.
-It has been useful for us to focus on this single initial configuration of the population and tagged agents so that we can explore the identifiability of parameters for this single configuration.
-We will now explore the impact of changing the number and position of tagged agents within this simulation, noting that all we change is the tagged agents, the other details of the stochastic transport are not affected by which agents we tag and their initial location.
-For simplicity we work with unbiased motility by setting $\rho_x = v_x =0$.
-Results in the left-most column of Figure \ref{fig:F6} simply replicates previous results, with the snapshots in Figure \ref{fig:F6}(a) and (d) showing the initial and final configuration of agents where all agents in the column at $x=10$ are tagged.
-Heat maps in Figure \ref{fig:F6}(g) and (j) show $\bar{\ell}^{\textrm{\,t}} (\vec{\theta} \; | \; \mathbf{N}(t))$ and $\bar{\ell}^{\textrm{\,c+t}} (\vec{\theta} \; | \; \mathbf{N}(t),\mathbf{x}(t))$, respectively.
-These plots simply recapitulate results previously established in Figure \ref{fig:F4}(b)--(c) and will serve as points of comparison when we change the design of the experiment.
+Results in Figures \ref{fig:F4}--\ref{fig:F5} use the initial configuration in Figure \ref{fig:F2}(e)--(f), where the population occupies all sites with $|x|\le 10$ and all agents in the right-most occupied column, $x=10$, are tagged.
+This single configuration allowed us to study parameter identifiability for a fixed tagging protocol.
+We now vary the number and initial position of tagged agents, while leaving the underlying stochastic transport unchanged.
+For simplicity, we consider unbiased motility with $\rho_x=v=0$.
+The left-most column of Figure \ref{fig:F6} repeats the previous design: all agents at $x=10$ are tagged.
+Snapshots in Figure \ref{fig:F6}(a) and (d) show the initial and final configurations, while Figure \ref{fig:F6}(g) and (j) show $\bar{\ell}^{\textrm{\,t}}(\vec{\theta}\mid\mathbf{x}(t))$ and $\bar{\ell}^{\textrm{\,c+t}}(\vec{\theta}\mid\mathbf{N}(t),\mathbf{x}(t))$, respectively.
+These reproduce Figure \ref{fig:F4}(b)--(c) and provide a baseline for comparison.